Hudaalghazouli/Amazon-Shopping-BigData/README.md

 - - -

-* Used the provided schema to create tables in your RDS database.
+* Used the provided schema in the resources folder to create tables in your RDS database.

 * Created two separate Google Colab notebooks and **extract** two datasets from the list **Beauty and Shoes** at [review dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt).
 Put each dataset into its own notebook.